androidsmart/androidsmart.github.io/content/cusrom/Xiaomi/Poco/Poco f1/15/derpfest.md

 author : amansingh
 ---

-Download Custom rom Derpfest OS android 15 Xiaomi Redmi Poco F1 (beryllium).
+Download Custom Rom Derpfest OS android 15 Xiaomi Redmi Poco F1 (beryllium).

 DerpFest is a custom ROM based on AOSP (Android Open Source Project) that adds a unique touch and exciting features from the Android development community.
 With a focus on quality and stability, DerpFest now comes with Android 15, providing a fresh and cutting-edge user experience.